xoco70/komoot/README.md

 ```
 **What is good in my method**
 - Flexible, you could easily change 1 hour time range to 3 hours
-- Minimalist, 20L in controller, 30L in model, 10L in Job, and 3 lines in scheduler, it is difficult to have a more syntetic code
+- Minimalist, 20L in controller, 30L in model, 10L in Job, and 3 lines in scheduler, it is difficult to have a more syntetic and readable code
 - Scalable and decoupled, if you have a lot of traffic, you can add more workers to process SQS